IBM/universal-connectors/docs/faqs_gi.md

      AHippopotamusPlaysHopscotchWithAnElephant -n
      staging

-•	Find UC pods and check that the pods' statuses are running 1/1 as in example.
-If status of uc pods is not running or not 1/1, perform steps from paragraph 4 above: check uc-manager logs.
+•	Find UC pods and check that the pods' statuses are running 1/1 as in the following example.
+If the status of the UC pods is not running or not 1/1, perform the steps from question 4: check uc-manager logs.

 Example: